Mohd-Hammad07/Mohd-Hammad07/README.md

 👨‍💻 Portfolio Showcase:

-  Check out my data adventures, explorations, and projects on my [GitHub Portfolio]([Your GitHub Profile Link](https://github.com/Mohd-Hammad07)).
+  Check out my data adventures, explorations, and projects on my (https://github.com/Mohd-Hammad07)).
   From predicting trends to untangling complex datasets, there's a bit of magic in every project!